Property Division Attorney in New York, New York

 documentation

 New York, NY family law attorney Lisa Zeiderman talks about some of the ways a spouse might hide assets during a divorce.
-Hiding assets during a divorce is a common tactic that attorneys frequently encounter.
-Often, clients bring a spreadsheet of assets reportedly provided by their spouse.
-However, even when these spreadsheets appear complete, conducting a thorough discovery process and exchanging statements of net worth remain essential.
-Attorneys regularly uncover significant undisclosed assets that were omitted from these supposedly “accurate” spreadsheets.
+She notes that asset concealment is unfortunately common in divorce cases.
+Often, clients arrive with spreadsheets of supposed complete assets provided by their spouse.
+While these can be a helpful starting point, she emphasizes the importance of conducting thorough discovery, exchanging sworn statements of net worth, and reviewing supporting documentation.
+In many cases, significant assets—sometimes amounting to millions—are omitted from these spreadsheets.

 More Videos From This Lawyer